Signs That Your Pallet Racking Is Not Safe

-Generally, storage racks are manufactured in standard sizes.
+Generally, storage rack systems are manufactured in standard sizes.
 Therefore, standard pallet support can fit in the last and first rack bays.
 If this is not the case, the chances are that the rack was not correctly installed.
 It could also be because the rack was shifted or struck.
 If this is the case with your rack, you need to reset it to make it straight again.
 Standard hardware can do this job.

 Missing hardware parts

 When you notice missing safety locks on a beam’s end, it is an indication of tampering.
 Either someone struck the rack, or the installations was wrongly done.
 A safety lock ensures that the rack can withstand impact from below as opposed to falling out of place.